wl13/Neurospora_mutation/Correlations/Readme.md

 #### Lynch_data_with_newNe.csv

-* File with all required data (same as Table S7.
-Cross species estimates of mutation rates and related parameters)
+* File with all required data (could also be found in "Table S7.
+Cross species estimates of mutation rates and related parameters")

 <br />